varunk19/PersonalCalendar/Readme.txt

 Screenshots of the project are present in the "Screenshots" folder.

-Application is deployed on https://my-personal-calendar.herokuapp.com/

 When the application loads, please register yourself first to be able to use the application.

-PersonalCalendarDeployed folder contains deployed version of the code.